ppresto/tfc-hcpc-pipelines/tfcb_workspaces/scripts/TFE_Workspace_README.md

 # TFE Automation Script
 `./scripts/addAdmin_workspace.sh` creates a workspace that is integrated with a GitHub repo.
-This script can create your initial ADMIN Workspace which can hold sensitive terraform/env variables and should be locked down to owners only.
-This workspace can then be used to securely create child workspaces configured with your sensitive credentials already encrypted.
+This script creates your initial ADMIN Workspace which holds global vars including sensitive terraform/env variables and should be locked down to owners only.
+This workspace can then be used to securely create child workspaces configured with sensitive credentials already encrypted as write only values.
+Allow other users access to the child workspaces that are already linked to specifc github repos and branches that they can manage.
+Other users and teams can manage their own infra without ever having access to AWS credentials.

 ## Introduction
 This script uses curl to interact with Terraform Enterprise via the Terraform Enterprise REST API.
-The same APIs could be used from Jenkins or other solutions to incorporate Terraform Enterprise into your CI/CD pipeline.
+The same APIs can be used from Jenkins or other solutions to incorporate a Terraform Enterprise API driven workflow into your CI/CD pipeline.

-You can Add your sensitive Cloud credentials by sourcing them into your shell as local environment variables.
+Add your sensitive Cloud credentials by sourcing them into your shell as local environment variables.
+If using OSS you are probably already doing this.
 The default script will look for the default HCP, AWS, GCP, and Azure ENV variables during runtime.
 Here are a list of shell environment variables the script will look for.

 Required
 ```
-OAUTH_TOKEN_ID <setup github oauth and use ID here>
+OAUTH_TOKEN_ID <setup github oauth and export ID here>
-ATLAS_TOKEN <Enterprise TF Token>
+ATLAS_TOKEN <Terraform Enterprise Team Token>
 organization <your github org name>
 ```